NickMatzas/Intro-to-Unity-2D-Development/README.md

 All files will be named in a way that corresponds to the course in which the script was made.<br>
 For example, scripts for course #3 will be named 3.1) x, 3.2) y, 3.3) z etc.

+This repository only serves as a personal log where I document the scripts written on the courses I take

 # Course Details

 <b>1) Learning Unity 2D Scripting </b><br>